Dan Blake

-Daniel Bigelow Blake, Jr. (May 22, 1882 – September 7, 1953) was an American football player and coach.
+Daniel Bigelow Blake Jr. (May 22, 1882 – September 7, 1953) was an American football player and coach.

-Early years
+Early life

-Dan Bigelow Blake, Jr. was born on May 22, 1882 in Cuero, Texas to Daniel Bigelow Blake, Sr. and Mary Clara Weldon.
-Dan, Sr. was a physician and once president of the Nashville Academy of Medicine.
+Blake was born on May 22, 1882, in Cuero, Texas, to Daniel Bigelow Blake Sr. and Mary Clara Weldon.
+Dan Sr. was a physician and once president of the Nashville Academy of Medicine.

-Playing years

-Vanderbilt
+College career

-Blake was a prominent halfback and end for Dan McGugin's Vanderbilt football teams from 1903 to 1906, winning multiple SIAA titles.
-His two brothers, Bob and Vaughn, also played on those teams.
-Dan, Bob, and Vaughn were captains of the 1906, 1907, and 1908 Vanderbilt teams respectively.
+Blake was a prominent halfback and end for Dan McGugin's Vanderbilt Commodores football teams from 1903 to 1906, winning multiple Southern Intercollegiate Athletic Association (SIAA) titles.
+His two brothers, Bob and Vaughan, also played on those teams.
+Dan, Bob, and Vaughan were captains of the 1906, 1907, and 1908 Vanderbilt teams respectively.
 Dan Blake was selected consensus All-Southern in 1906.
-At Vanderbilt he was a member of the Kappa Sigma fraternity and stood 5 feet 11 and weighed some 165 pounds.
+At Vanderbilt he was a member of Kappa Sigma fraternity and stood 5 feet 11 and weighed some 165 pounds.

-1903

-Dan played end in 1903, the same position as his brother Bob.
+Blake played end in 1903, the same position as his brother, Bob.

-1904

 One writer in 1904 still contended Blake, who "played left half for Vanderbilt, '04, being taken from left end, which position he played in '03.
 End is his position; he is heavy, weighing about 170, is fast, a good tackler, advances the ball well, and is a fair punter."

-1906

-Dan was captain of the 1906 team, considered one of the school's greatest.
+Blake was captain of the 1906 team, considered one of the school's greatest.
 Dan made the field goal to tie Michigan 4 to 4, a score that would remain until the final two minutes saw a Michigan touchdown.

-Coaching years

-Hopkinsville High
+Later life

-He went on to coach at Hopkinsville High School at Hopkinsville, Kentucky.
+Blake went on to coach at Hopkinsville High School at Hopkinsville, Kentucky.
 While there he was manager of the electric light and gas plants of the Kentucky Public Service Company.